Erasmus Charter for Higher Education 2021–2027

 - teaching visits to foreign institutions of higher education (2–60 days, depending on the limit in a given academic year);

-- trainings at foreign institutions, organisations and companies (e.g. language courses, seminars, work shadowing);
+- trainings at foreign institutions, organisations and companies (e.g. courses, seminars, work shadowing);

 - “blended mobilities” (teaching + training);

-- inbound teaching visits of specialists from foreign institutions, organisations and companies.
+- teaching or training visits of specialists from foreign institutions.

 2. For PhD students:

-- scholarships and internships in Programme and Partner Countries (3–12 months) and internships after completion of the PhD Programme (2–12 months);
+- scholarships and internships in foreign countries and internships after completion of the PhD Programme (2–12 months);

-If you wish to take advantage of these mobility opportunities, please contact the Programme Coordinator, specifying the institution of higher education of your choice.
-The institution must hold a valid Erasmus Charter for Higher Education and have an agreement in place with the Institute of Slavic Studies concerning the exchange of academic staff and PhD students.
+If you wish to take advantage of these mobility opportunities, please contact the programme coordinator, specifying the institution of higher education of your choice.
+The institution must hold a valid Erasmus Charter for Higher Education and have an agreement in place with the Institute of Slavic Studies PAS concerning the exchange of academic staff and PhD students.

 Erasmus+ Programme Coordinator at the Institute of Slavic Studies, Polish Academy of Sciences: Dr Dorota Dobrzyńska (dorota.dobrzynska@ispan.edu.pl).